seanwash/dnccast-show-notes/028-general-firehosery.md

-In episode 28 of Does Not Compute, Sean and Paul talk about the pros and cons to working remotely as a part of a programming team and contempt culture - our intentions are not magic
+In episode 28 of Does Not Compute, Sean and Paul using todo apps to get things done (or the lack thereof), and how they feel about the slack vs. email controversy.

 ---